Art-of-WiFi/UniFi-API-client/README.md

 ## Important Disclaimer

-Many of the functions in this API client class are not officially supported by UBNT and as such, may not be supported in future versions of the UniFi controller API.
+Many of the functions in this API client class are not officially supported by UBNT and as such, may not be supported in future versions of the UniFi Controller API.